-Our Karate classes in Ardleigh Green target all kinds of people, usually one of these three: People who want to learn a new martial art or hobby which keeps them in shape Those who are intent on learning Karate & People who want to develop the capacity to defend themselves while increasing their self-confidence in day to day life We can assist men, women and children of every age irrespective of their experience or physical ability.
+Our Karate classes in Ardleigh Green are prepared for all sorts of people, usually one of these three: Individuals that want to practice a new style of martial art or hobby that keeps them physically fit Those people who are intent on learning Karate & Those who would like to develop the capability to defend themselves and increase their confidence in day to day life We can assist men, women and children of all ages regardless of their experience or natural ability.

 Karate practice (Ardleigh Green ) – Our Karate Classes in Ardleigh Green

 Karate practice is usually divided into 3 key activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)